Atharva377/Recipe_Manager_App/README.md

 - **Modern UI/UX** - Clean, intuitive interface with smooth animations
 - **Real-time Updates** - Instant filtering and search results
 - **Empty States** - Helpful messages when no recipes or items found
+- **Dark & Light Mode** - Theme automatically adapts based on user preference, with a toggle for manual control

 ## Features